BUFFALO RIVER BACK COUNTRY HORSEMEN

 - To educate, encourage, and solicit active participation in the wise use of the back country resource by horsemen and the general public commensurate with our heritage.

 - To foster and encourage the formation of new state (and local) Back Country Horsemen organizations.

-As the Buffalo River Chapter Back Country Horsemen, we are privileged to ride and work on America’s first National River, the Buffalo National River.
+As members of the Buffalo River Chapter, we are privileged to ride and work on America’s first national river, the Buffalo National River.
 Flowing from its headwaters high in the Boston Mountains, this stunning river flows freely nearly 150 miles before emptying into the White River near Buffalo City.
 It encompasses almost 96,000 acres of rugged mountain terrain, massive limestone bluffs, deep hollows, and lush, gently rolling valleys.
-In order to protect the pristine quality of the river and to preserve it as a free-flowing stream, Congress declared it as our nation’s first national river in 1972 and placed it under the protection of the National Park Service.
-Today it remains one of the few undamed rivers in the lower 48 states, and it provides many of us with our finest hours.
+In order to protect the pristine quality of the river and to preserve it as a free-flowing stream, Congress declared it as our nation’s first National River in 1972 and placed it under the protection of the National Park Service.
+Today it remains one of the few undammed rivers in the lower 48 states, and it provides many of us with some of our finest hours.

 For almost 30 years our members have enjoyed riding in service of the river.
 Some of our work involves “horsepower” as our four-legged friends assist national park crews in hauling logs and other trail maintenance equipment into wilderness areas where vehicles and power tools are not permitted.
 Because of these restrictions, which are meant to protect wilderness areas, we work primarily with hand tools, including hand saws, clippers and loppers.
 In fact, it’s unusual to see our members riding without these tools of the trade – even when we are out for a purely recreational ride.
 Come ride with us.
 It’s a great way to see what we do and how you can help.

 For more information email us or click here to Join Us.